AdaCore/spark2014/lrm/source/declarations-and-types.rst

   * an array type whose element type defines default initialization; or

-  * a record type or type extension each of whose component_declarations either includes a default_value or has a type which defines full default initialization and, in the case of a type extension, is an extension of a type which defines default initialization.
+  * a record type or type extension each of whose ``component_declarations`` either includes a ``default_expression`` or has a type which defines full default initialization and, in the case of a type extension, is an extension of a type which defines full default initialization.

 [The discriminants of a discriminated type play no role in determining whether the type defines full default initialization.]